How to Unblock a Shower Drain Without Chemicals

 Step 4: Turn on Vacuum

-Start the vacuum, and allow it to run for approximately three minutes.
-This should remove any obstructions in the drain of your shower.
+Turn on the vacuum and let it run for about three minutes.
+This will help clear any obstructions in the drain of your shower.

 Method | Supplies Needed | Steps |